-- Law Health and Safety at Work (Jersey) Law, 1989, Article 3 - 53 Employers should ensure that all employees are trained and competent in the use of machinery. - 54 No one should be permitted to use machinery unless they have been trained and assessed as being competent.
+- Employers should ensure that all employees are trained and competent in the use of machinery. - No one should be permitted to use machinery unless they have been trained and assessed as being competent.
 Training can take a number of forms including external, in-house, a combination of both and refresher training.
 In all cases a training assessment of an individual's specific needs must be carried out to ensure that the training is appropriate.
-It is advisable to keep a record of all training and assessments, signed by a responsible person such as a partner, director or senior member of management. - 55 Employers should ensure that appropriate levels of supervision are provided in the workplace for work activities being performed to assure adherence to work procedures and safe systems of work. - 56 Effective supervision is key to the training of employees' understanding and awareness in the safe use of machinery.
-The degree of supervision will depend on the progress of the trainee and will vary until it has been determined that the individual is considered to be competent.
-A record of the assessment of competence should be made and signed by a responsible person such as a partner, director or senior member of management.
+It is advisable to keep a record of all training and assessments, signed by a responsible person such as a partner, director or senior member of management.